Skip Breadcrumb Links

 What is a Smart Meter?
 Do I have to get one?

-If you are concerned about smart meters and your rights as a tenant, you can contact:
+If you are concerned about smart meters or suite meters and your rights as a tenant, you can contact:

 You can also contact a legal clinic or housing help centre.
 To find help in your area, go to Services Near Me.

 July 08, 2015